 The Health Education and Legal Support Project (HEALS) is a medical-legal partnership between Pisgah Legal Services and Mission Hospitals.
 The purpose of the project is to improve health and well-being for low-income people by integrating legal advocacy with health care.
 Through HEALS, PLS provides legal assistance to low-income patients to address non-medical barriers to health.

-This program is a 2015 recipient of a Community Health and Benefit Investment from Mission Health.
+This program is a 2018 recipient of support from Mission Health Community Investment.

 How Legal Aid Can Improve Health